shaliulab/idtrackerai/docs/source/quickstart.rst

 path of the folder where you want the data to be downloaded and saved.

-In an installation with GPU support the test took around 6 minutes in our computers with a download speed of 45.7MB/s.
-In an installation without GPU support the test took 37 minutes in our computers with a download speed of 28.6MB/s.
+In an installation with GPU support the test took around 6 minutes in our computers In an installation with no-GPU support the test took 37 minutes in our computers.
 At the end of the test, the terminal should have an output similar to this one:

 .. figure:: ./_static/quickstart/output_test.png